Realist2022/InsuranceGuestimator-Frontend/README.md

 ## DESCRIPTION

 This is a basic frontend input form for guesstimating insurance costs..
 It uses axios, react with vite boilerplate..
-The main purpose for this frontend is to upload an image so I can send it through the backend for processing, and sending it into azure custom vision.
+The main purpose for this frontend is to upload an image so I can send it through to the backend for processing, which will send it to azure custom vision for a prediction result.
+As soon as I receive the prediction results my frontend will conditionally render a base price accordingly to the type of vehicle or a write off.

 ## GETTING STARTED
 1. npm create vite@latest